 Coaching is about:

-- Identifying strengths and development areas, by helping leaders build upon their strengths and unlocking leadership potential
+- Identifying strengths and development areas, helping leaders build upon their strengths and unlocking their leadership potential

 - Helping leaders to set professional development goals and to determine action steps that will help them achieve personal and professional growth

-Titan has experienced coaches who serve as facilitators, encouragers, and sounding boards.
-Our coaches help create a pathway to change by helping leaders lead more effectively through self-discovery and the development of day-to-day strategies and actions steps that can be implemented after each session.
+Gallagher Titan has experienced coaches who serve as facilitators, encouragers, and sounding boards.
+Our coaches help create a pathway to change by helping leaders lead more effectively through self-discovery and the development of day-to-day strategies and action steps that can be implemented after each session.